haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   The ESADI DRB sends TRILL-ESADI-CSNP frames on the ESADI virtual link.
 For robustness, a participaing RBridge that determines that some other RBridge should be ESADI DRB on such virtual link but has not received or sent a TRILL-ESADI-CSNP in at least the ESADI DRB holding time may also send a TRILL-ESADI-CSNP on the virtual link.
 A participating RBridge that determines that no other RBridges are participating in the ESADI protocol for a particular VLAN should not send ESADI information or TRILL-ESADI-CSNPs on the virtual link for the VLAN.

 ##### 4.2.5.2.
 TRILL ESADI Information
+  The information distributed with the ESADI protocol is the list of local end-station MAC addresses knwon to be the originating RBridge and, for each such address, a one-octet unsgined "confident" rating in the range 0-254.

+  It is intended to optionally provide for VLAN ID translation within RBridges, as specified in [VLAN-MAPPING].
+This includes translating TRILL ESADI frames.
+If TRILL ESADI frames could contain VLAN IDs in arbitrary internal locations, such translation would be impractical.
+Thus, TRILL ESADI frames must not contain the VLAN ID of the VLAN to which they apply in the body of the frame after the Inner.VLAN tag.

 #### 4.2.6.
 SPF, Forwarding, and Ambiguous Destinations
 ### 4.3.
 Inter-RBridge Link MTU Size
 #### 4.3.1.
 Determining Campus-Wide TRILL IS-IS MTU Size